Frequently Asked Questions

 Portico Education Foundation is a locally operated non-profit corporation made up of local public school educators, parents, and community volunteers who believe in offering families a choice in public school education.
 This is Portico Education Foundation's first school, and the foundation was created specifically to support Trivium Academy.

-We currently serve grades K-6 and will be adding a grade level each year until becoming a full K-12 campus.
+We currently serve grades K-9 and will be adding a grade level each year until becoming a full K-12 campus.
+We will have our first graduating class in 2023.

 What kinds of teachers do you hire?